 - Apply to the program “Mechanical Techniques” at George Brown College, program code T149, starting May 2023.

 - Specify that you DO want a copy of your U of T transcript sent immediately to George Brown College.
 Specify that you DO NOT want a copy of your high school record sent automatically to George Brown College.

-- After completing your online application, sent an e-mail to Professor Tony Sinclair to arrange for him to send your high school grades to George Brown College from U of T records.
+- After completing your online application, sent an e-mail to email@example.com to arrange to have your high school grades sent to George Brown College from U of T records.
 Include your U of T student number in the e-mail.

 Faculty of Applied Science & Engineering: